w36131/ScpEconomy/README.md

 # ScpEconomy

 > [!WARNING]
-> Everything in this plugin is subject to change, you can use it at your server but you need to expect data-breaking updates.
+> Everything in this plugin is subject to change, you can use it at your server but you have to expect data-breaking updates.

 ## How to install the plugin correctly?